crsuzh/BORS/_episodes/04-ToolsForCollaboration.md

 ![]({{ page.root }}/fig/04-HiggsBoson.png){: height="200px"}
-Credit: [https://cerncourier.com/a/preserving-the-legacy-of-particle-physics/](https://cerncourier.com/a/preserving-the-legacy-of-particle-physics/) with original CC-By in Phys.
+Image Credit: [https://cerncourier.com/a/preserving-the-legacy-of-particle-physics/](https://cerncourier.com/a/preserving-the-legacy-of-particle-physics/) with original CC-By in Phys.
 Lett.
 B 716 30.

 > _"CMS aims to release half of each year’s level-three data three years after data taking, and 100% of the data within a ten-year window.
 By guaranteeing that people outside CMS can use these data, says Lassila-Perini, the collaboration can ensure that the knowledge of how to analyse the data is not lost, while allowing people outside CMS to look for things the collaboration might not have time for.
 To allow external re-use of the data, CMS released appropriate metadata as well as analysis examples."_